Dhruv-J/grafana-dependency-plugin/README.md

 destinationServicePortName,
 octetDeltaCount
 FROM flows
-WHERE   ( destinationPodName IS NOT NULL AND destinationPodName != '' )
+WHERE   destinationPodName != ''
-AND ( destinationServicePortName IS NOT NULL AND destinationServicePortName != '' )
+AND sourcePodName != ''
-AND ( sourcePodName IS NOT NULL AND sourcePodName != '' )
+AND octetDeltaCount != 0
-AND ( octetDeltaCount IS NOT NULL AND octetDeltaCount != 0) AND $__timeFilter(flowEndSeconds)
+AND $__timeFilter(flowEndSeconds)
-ORDER BY flowEndSeconds
+ORDER BY flowEndSeconds DESC
 ```

 ## Installation